Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 Causes of boils in the ears

-1.Microtrauma of the ear canal.
-When cleaning the ears, it is easy to scratch the thin skin of the ear, after which bacteria enter the wound and the formation of purulent inflammation begins;
+1. Microtrauma of the auditory canal.
+When cleaning your ears, you can easily scratch the thin skin of the ear, after which bacteria enter the wound and the formation of purulent inflammation begins;

-Often, a boil in the ear is accompanied by a headache.
+Often a boil in the ear is accompanied by a headache.

-Precautions for a boil in the ear
+Precautions for boils in the ear

-Water must be avoided.
+Avoid getting water into your ear.
 Therefore, douching, washing and similar procedures are strictly prohibited.
 Until the abscess completely disappears, it is better to refuse bathing, in particular, washing your hair.

-Treatment of boils in a hospital
+Treatment of boils in a hospital setting

-Depending on the severity of the inflammation, the treatment of furunculosis can occur in a hospital or at home.
+Depending on the severity of the inflammation, treatment of furunculosis can occur in a hospital or at home.

 In any case, you need to contact an otolaryngologist.
 The doctor will conduct an examination and prescribe therapeutic procedures aimed at removing the purulent contents of the boil, reducing inflammation and healing the wound.

-Home treatment for a boil in the ear
+Home treatment for boils in the ear

-If you have the opportunity to visit a doctor, then in this case self-medication is extremely wrong.
+If you have the opportunity to visit a doctor, then self-medication in this case is extremely wrong.

 • painful inflammation of the outer ear;